example showing how you might bind this command

 Workspaces on other monitors can be focused by both the monitor index and the workspace index using the

-komorebic focus-monitor-workspace
+komorebic focus-monitor-workspace command.

 # example showing how you might bind this command